mariorobertofortunato/mariorobertofortunato/README.md

 👨‍💻 Android developer by day, technology enthusiast by night.
 Always on the lookout for new challenges and ways to enhance my skills!

 🔌 I started tinkering with computers back in the 56k modem era, and I haven't stopped since.
-My "main machine" is a Hackintosh, so let's say I have a knack for adventure and creativity.
+My "main machine" is a Hackintosh, so let's say I have a knack for adventure and creativity.<br>
+🎧 While my DJ career is on hold due to some hearing issues, my love for music and technology continues to inspire me.

-My tech stack:
+My tech stack:<br>
 🚀 Kotlin
 📱 Android Studio
 🔨 Gradle